Tackling Big Questions

 Group activity:

-- Look through the definitions of Apologetics above.
+• Look through the explanations of Apologetics above.

 Key principles from John Stackhouse, Humble Apologetics (2002):